Paweł Kubisz: Biography

-After the war, Kubisz was awarded the State Literary Award (Państwowa Nagroda Literacka) by the Polish government in exile, published his works for some time in Polish press in Poland and eventually returned to Zaolzie.
+After the war, Kubisz was awarded the State Literary Award (Państwowa Nagroda Literacka) by the Polish government in exile, published his works for some time in Polish press in Poland and eventually returned to Trans-Olza.

-Kubisz was an active organizer of Polish literary and community life in Zaolzie in the late 1940s and 1950s.
+Kubisz was an active organizer of Polish literary and community life in Trans-Olza in the late 1940s and 1950s.
 He was one of the co-founders of PZKO (The Polish Cultural and Educational Union), the chairman of its newly founded Literary-Artistic Section (Sekcja Literacko-Artystyczna) and the first editor-in-chief of Zwrot magazine from 1949 to 1958.

 In 1953 he published the poetry book Rapsod o Oszeldzie (Rhapsody about Oszelda) with illustrations by artists Rudolf Żebrok and Franciszek Świder.
 The book is centered around Paweł Oszelda, real historical person with largest influence on Kubisz.
 Oszelda was a Polish national activist from Niebory, leader of a peasants' rebellion against landlords in 1848.

 In 1958 he was fired from his position of editor-in-chief of Zwrot and expelled from PZKO and the public life, he was also banned from publishing.
 He was accused by the Communists of alleged nationalist and "individualist" stances.
 Kubisz began working in Třinec Iron and Steel Works in Třinec as a worker.
 Struck by a motorcycle in a road accident he fell ill and was granted the disability pension.
 All these events made him disillusioned and closed up in himself.
 Kubisz died on 19 August 1968 in Český Těšín.

 Kubisz wrote his works in Cieszyn Silesian dialect and in literary Polish.
 His poetry can be characterized as left-wing and rebellious, concerned mainly with the situation of the disadvantaged and workers of Cieszyn Silesia.
 His rebellious nature can be seen in his works, where he calls for social and national revolution.
 Kubisz recognized the class character of the national oppression of Polish people.
 He was always on the side of the poor, the laborers, peasants and metalworkers, and criticized privileged classes, the clergy, nobility, lawyers and doctors.
 Kubisz was rebellious in nature, always in conflict with someone.
 He often identified himself with characters from his writings, including Paweł Oszelda.
 His works are full of bitterness and pain.

 A fragment from Co to młody gorol prawił, jak sie mu na śmierć niosło...
-(What a Young Gorol Said When He Went to Death) from Przednówek poetry collection is typical for Kubisz's heroic style:
+(What a Young Goral Said When He Went to Death) from Przednówek poetry collection is typical for Kubisz's heroic style: